jwilm/knex-migrate/README.md

     - add xxx ref to yyy table
 - `CreateJoinTableXXXYYY`
     - Create a join table for the tables XXX and YYY

+There are some utilities for running the migrations:
+- `knex-migrate up`: run pending migrations
+- `knex-migrate rollback`: rollback last migration
+- `knex-migrate status`: show pending migrations

 ## Examples